Length: 12.7 cm (linked together)

 Shoulder clasps from the Sutton Hoo ship burial

 Anglo-Saxon, early 7th century AD

 From Mound 1, Sutton Hoo, Suffolk, England

-The decoration on each half of the clasps is nearly identical - four panels containing an extraordinary combination of geometric stepped cell-work within borders of sinuous animal ornament, all immaculately executed in garnet cloisonné, chequerboard millefiori and intense opaque blue glass.
+The decoration on each half of the clasps is nearly identical.
+It comprises four panels containing an extraordinary combination of geometric stepped cell-work within borders of sinuous animal ornament, all immaculately executed in garnet cloisonné, chequerboard millefiori and intense opaque blue glass.
 In contrast, the four curved ends are filled with a bold design of two entwined boars made with some of the largest garnets known in Anglo-Saxon England.
 Their strong shoulders are picked out in large slabs of millefiori, their tusks in blue glass and their spiky crests and curly tails in deliberately small garnets.
-The boar, probably a symbol of ferocity, strength and courage, may be a reminder of the wearer's qualities as a warrior.
+The boar, probably a symbol of ferocity, strength and courage, may be a reminder of the wearer’s qualities as a warrior.
 It is also used as a protective device by both men and women in early Anglo-Saxon England.

 Google Cultural Institute